jsal13/chicago_open_data_dbt/models/staging/docs.md

 {% enddocs %}

 {% docs stg_chicago_crime__location_description_id %}
-ID for a lookup of location_description.  **Do not use these as static numbers, they will change when any new areas are added.**
+ID for a lookup of location_description.  **Do not use these as static numbers, they will change when any new values are added.**
 {% enddocs %}

 {% docs stg_chicago_crime__location_description %}